ethandobbss/duplicate-mrn-analysis/README.md

 The deliverable is a 3-page Power BI report, built on a normalized star schema and SQL-validated dataset, that surfaces these insights for stakeholders such as HIM leadership and registration/process improvement teams.

+## Design Rationale

+This section walks through some of the thought process and decision-making behind key DAX measures and visuals in the report.

+This visual uses a simple count of `duplicate_id` (the fact table's primary key) on the Y-axis, with `facility` on the X-axis, filtered to the Top 5.
+No DAX measure was needed here.
+Since there are over 1,000 unique facilities in the dataset, showing all of them would make the chart unreadable, so I limited it to the top 5 for clarity.

+Placed directly next to the facility chart above, this card gives that visual more context.
+On its own, "49 duplicates at the highest facility" doesn't mean much, but paired with an average of 1 duplicate per facility, it becomes clear just how much of an outlier the top facility really is.
+This uses the following measure:

+\`\`\`dax
+Avg Duplicate MRNs per Facility =
+AVERAGEX(
+    VALUES(fact_duplicate_events[facility]),
+    CALCULATE(COUNTROWS(fact_duplicate_events))
+)
+\`\`\`
+)

 ## Outcome

 This analysis surfaced clear opportunities to reduce duplicate MRN creation and improve resolution efficiency: